PaulleDemon/AWS-deployment/django-channels.md

 Your health check might fail with "100% of GET request failing with 4xx".
 That's why I gave a different health check path that returns 200 Ok status.

-6. Now under Rules match the below (if you aren't using HTTPS then change the listener port to 80) the process is the name you gave :
+6. Now under Rules match the below (if you aren't using HTTPS then change the listener port to 80) the process is the name you gave, this will make sure to redirect all the path that has `/ws/` is redirected to the websocket process :
 ![rules](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/rules.jpg)

 >Note: If you are using HTTPS protocol then you should use wss protocol eg: wss://ws/xys otherwise use ws://ws/pqr